SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

    * **Audit data filter**.
 This filter applies to all the logs in [Audit Indexes](/docs/manage/security/audit-index/) and [LiveTail](/docs/search/live-tail/).
 For example, you could include filters for `sumologic_audit_events`, `sumologic_search_events`, `sumologic_search_usage_per_query`, or `sumologic_system_events`, to name a few.
    * **Security data filter**.
 This filter applies on all logs in [Cloud SIEM security indexes](/docs/cse/records-signals-entities-insights/search-cse-records-in-sumo#partitions-for-cse-records).
 1. Enter search criteria in the box provided.
 For examples, see [Understanding search filters](/docs/manage/users-roles/roles/construct-search-filter-for-role#understanding-search-filters).<br/><img src={useBaseUrl('img/users-roles/advanced-filter.png')} alt="Advanced filter" style={{border: '1px solid black'}} width="400"/>

+### Advanced filter examples

+Following are examples for advanced filtering:
+* Let’s say you want to deny access to all logs that contain `error` in log analytics, and contain `malicious=high` in security logs.
+Select **Log Analytics data filter** and add `!error` to the filter, and then select **Security data filter** and add `!malicious=high` to the filter.
+* Let’s say you want to deny access to all error logs in log analytics, and deny access to all audit indexes.
+In this case, you will have to create two roles.
+For role 1, select **Advanced filter > Log Analytics filter** and add `!error` to the filter.
+For role 2, select **Index based > Deny few indexes** and select all audit indexes.

+Keep in mind that these are examples only, and you must adapt them for use in your environment.
+For more filter examples, see [Construct a Search Filter for a Role](/docs/manage/users-roles/roles/construct-search-filter-for-role/).

 ## Test search filters